robomechanics/MiniRHex/README.md

 2. Clone primary repository at https://github.com/robomechanics/MiniRHex.git

 ### Configure Servo ID's
-Several variables will have to be configured for each leg before we can upload code from the primary repository.
-First, we need to match the ID of each dynamixel servo to the diagram shown below.
-ID's can be changed using the OpenCM board and Robotis Example scripts.
-In the openCM IDE, go to File>Examples>Dynamixel Easy>b_setID.
-This script will let you set the ID number for a single servo attached through the openCM board.
-Change the NEW_ID variable to the ID number you are wanting to set, attach a single servo to the board and upload the code.
-Repeat this process for each servo.

-Set the Servo IDs
-In the openCM IDE, go to File>Examples>Dynamixel Easy>b_setID Change the NEW_ID variable to the ID number according to the diagram below Attach only the corresponding servo to the board (disconnect any other servos) Upload the code
+1. In the openCM IDE, go to File>Examples>Dynamixel Easy>b_setID
+2. Change the NEW_ID variable to the ID number according to the diagram below
+3. Attach only the corresponding servo to the board (disconnect any other servos)
+4. Upload the code
-Repeat steps b-d for each servo
+5. Repeat steps b-d for each servo
-Set the motor zeros in leg_info.cpp
-Clone support repository at https://github.com/nikolaif399/zero_finder.git Manually rotate each leg to be as close to straight down as possible Download zero_finder.ino to the OpenCM
-Open the serial monitor in the IDE and copy the zeros (printing) to the zeros array in leg_info.cpp

 ### Setting Leg Zeros
+1. Clone support repository at https://github.com/nikolaif399/zero_finder.git
+2. Manually rotate each leg to be as close to straight down as possible
+3. Download zero_finder.ino to the OpenCM
-Next we need to set the servo zeros of each dynamixel.
-Due to slighly mechanical differences and leg mounting imperfections, each leg's zero position may not naturally point straight down.
-To fix, Clone support repository at https://github.com/nikolaif399/zero_finder.git and run zero_finder.ino on the OpenCM.
-Manually rotate each leg to be as close to straight down as possible.
-Open the serial monitor in the IDE and copy the zeros (printing) to the zeros array in leg_info.cpp.
+4. Open the serial monitor in the IDE and copy the zeros (printing) to the zeros array in leg_info.cpp

 ![MiniRHex CAD](Images/RHex_Mini_IDS.JPG)